AliYehia/toy_payment_processor/payments_processor/README.md

 * Unit tests for all major functions
 * Avoid panics and crashes
 * Streaming values through memory using csv::Reader
+* Handles multiple files concurrently and safely using Tokio and Mutex respectively (commit: Checkpoint-2)

 ### Design